 Aldehydes are collected on a glass fiber filter treated with 2,4-dinitrophenylhydrazine (DNPH) and phosphoric acid.
 The sample filter is extracted with acetonitrile and analyzed by HPLC using a UV detector.
 Badges are assembled under a blanket of nitrogen to reduce background levels.

 For Cidex (glutaraldehyde) and Cidex OPA (o-phthaldehyde), use the 581 badge for STEL/Ceiling monitoring.

-Customers that are going to use the NIOSH REL-TWA, NIOSH Ceiling, or other regulatory limits significantly lower than OSHA’s to evaluate their formaldehyde results should use the 581 badge, not the 571.
-The NIOSH REL is 0.016 ppm, which is over 40 times below the OSHA PEL of 0.75 ppm.
+Customers who plan to use the NIOSH REL-TWA, NIOSH Ceiling, or other regulatory limits significantly lower than OSHA’s to evaluate their formaldehyde results should use the 581 badge, not the 571.
+For example, the NIOSH REL-TWA is 0.016 ppm, which is over 46 times lower than the OSHA PEL of 0.75 ppm.
 Because of this, the faster-sampling 581 with an 8-hour reporting limit of 0.0014 ppm (and a 15-minute reporting limit of 0.044 ppm) is preferred.